 Advisor: Dr. Christine E. DeMars

-To put this promise to the test, the accuracy and efficiency of MH-RM in recovering item parameters, latent variances and covariances, as well as ability estimates within and between groups (e.g., schools) was examined in a simulation study, varying the number of dimensions, the intraclass correlation coefficient, the numbers of clusters, and cluster size, for a total of 24 conditions.
+To put this promise to the test, the accuracy and efficiency of MH-RM in recovering item parameters, latent variances and covariances, as well as ability estimates within and between groups (e.g., schools) was examined in a simulation study, varying the number of dimensions, the intraclass correlation coefficient, the number of clusters, and cluster size, for a total of 24 conditions.
 Overall, MH-RM performed well in recovering the item, person, and group-level parameters of the model.
-More replications are needed to better determine the accuracy of the analytical standard errors for some of the parameters.
+More replications are needed to better determine the accuracy of analytical standard errors for some of the parameters.
 Limitations of the study, implications for educational measurement practice, and directions for future research are offered.

 by Jerusha J. Gerstner, Ph.D.
 (2015)